Fort Myer Construction

 Fort Myer Construction is a government contractor and road paving company based in Washington, DC.
 The company has been awarded millions of dollars in contracts from the DC government since its inception in 1972, many set aside for small and minority owned businesses.
 It has received attention for its contracting practices, influence in DC politics, and safety practices.

 History

-Fort Myer Construction was incorporated in 1972 by Jose Rodriguez, a Portuguese emigrant.
+Fort Myer Construction was incorporated in 1972 by Jose Rodriguez, a Portuguese immigrant.
 Rodriguez also owns District Paving, another contractor, and bought one of his major competitors, Roubin & Janeiro.
 Rodriguez's brother, Francisco Rodriguez-Neto, owns Capitol Paving, another contractor.

 Operations

 Fort Myer Construction is the largest asphalt supplier and road paving company in the DC area.
 In 2012, Fort Myer Construction was paid over $78 million by the district.
 DC government-financed projects account for 40 percent of Fort Myer Construction's income.

 The company is designated as a Certified Business Enterprise (CBE), allowing it to receive preference in procurement opportunities offered by the District of Columbia.
 The company has dominated the program for small business and minority set asides.
 Court filings contested the need for the benefit when Fort Myer Construction demonstrated an ability to freely compete for local contracts on the open market as part of a lawsuit that the program unfairly excluded white-owned businesses.